kissmygritts/mitchellgritts/content/posts/2019-09-09-guide-to-r-vectors/index.md

 ### Indexing

 Indexing is an operation that selects subsets of the data in a vector.
 This operation can be performed to return a single, or multiple elements of a vector.
-This operation is sometimes refered to as subsetting, as we are taking a subset of a larger set of data.
+This operation is sometimes referred to as subsetting, as we are taking a subset of a larger set of data.

 An index is used to specify the location of an element in a set of data.
 All data structures in R have an index, so this concept will also apply to later R objects.
 For those of you coming from another language R indexes starts at 1.